Skip to content

 At reputable casinos, yes.
 Licensed sites use random number generators (RNGs) that are regularly tested by independent auditors like eCOGRA and iTech Labs.
 Look for certification logos on the casino website.
 Live dealer games are fair by nature since you’re watching real cards and wheels.

-The Alberta government expects the regulated market to launch in early-to-mid 2026.
-Bill 48, the iGaming Alberta Act, has already passed into law.
-Regulatory details like tax rates and licensing requirements are being finalised.
+Alberta will regulate online casinos on 13th July 2026.
+Bill 48, the iGaming Alberta Act, has already passed into law and all regulatory details have been finalised.
 Major operators from Ontario’s regulated market are expected to apply for licences.